Diploma in Safeguarding of Minors

 This interdisciplinary and interactive five-month program forms advisors, officers, and trainers for the field of safeguarding.
 It runs each year from October to February.

-The Centre for Child Protection (CCP) is part of the Institute of Psychology, which belongs to the Pontifical Gregorian University in Rome, Italy.
+The Centre for Child Protection (CCP) is part of the Pontifical Gregorian University in Rome, Italy.
 The overall objective of the CCP is the academic and professional promotion of safeguarding through education, formation programmes, conferences, communication, and research.
 The Diploma in Safeguarding of Minors is one of the educational programmes offered by the CCP.
 It is a one-semester, on-site course geared towards training safeguarding professionals who reach Level 5 of the European Qualifications Framework (EQF).